metinca86/cpuinfo/README.md

 Requirements for building the application:
 C++11, Qt5, QtQuick 2.6

+How to Run:
+just start ~build/CpuInfo.
 No environment arguments are needed.

-How to Run:
-just start ~build/CpuInfo